pearlyzh/learning-notes/kubernetes/kubernetes.md

 - How to use the kubectl explain command to quickly look up the information on any Kubernetes resource.

-## Replication and other controllers: deploying managed pods
+## Replication and other controllers, deploying and managed pods
 ### Liveness probes
 - You can specify a liveness probe for each container in the pod’s specification.
 Kubernetes will periodically execute the probe and restart the container if the probe fails.